-The focus of this profile is imaging acquired by point-of-care ultrasound devices.
+Deleted: The focus of this profile is imaging acquired by point-ofcare ultrasound devices. ¶

 Note: There is a strong interest in addressing image capture devices such as mobile phones, tablets, digital cameras, and specialty imagers like stereoscopic dermatology cameras.
-Many 145 departments capture clinical photos for documentation, follow-up care, and diagnostics.
-Those use cases are out-of-scope for this year but for the next IHE RAD cycle a proposal will be resubmitted to document and analyze those use cases and extend the profile to address them.
+Many departmen canture clinical photos for documentation, follow-up care, and diagnostics.
+Those use cases are out-of-scope for this year but for the next IHE RAD cycle a proposal will be re-submitted to docume and analyze those use cases and extend the profile to address them. ¶ -Page Break